Tim Hyers: Playing career

+Hyers was selected in the Rule 5 draft by the San Diego Padres in 1993, playing in 54 major league games the following season, while recording a .254 batting average, seven runs batted in, and nine walks in 118 at bats.
+After six games with the Padres in 1995, Hyers signed with the Detroit Tigers and recorded two hits in 26 at-bats.
+Hyers returned to the major leagues in 1999 with 81 at-bats for the Florida Marlins, hitting .222 with four doubles and twelve RBI.
+He threw and batted left-handed, stood 6 ft 1 in tall and weighed 185 lb.
+In total, Hyers batted .217 with two home runs and 17 runs batted in in 133 games played during his MLB career.

 Post-playing career

 After retiring from the playing ranks, Hyers worked as a hitting coach in the Tigers' farm system, and also taught physical education at Victory Christian School in Conyers, Georgia.
 He then was an area scout for the Boston Red Sox in Georgia during 2009–2012.
 In 2013, Hyers was appointed the Red Sox' minor league hitting coordinator and served three seasons in that post.
 During the 2014 season, he served as interim hitting coach for the Red Sox, while Greg Colbrunn was recovering from a cerebral hemorrhage.

 Hyers returned to MLB full-time when he was named assistant hitting coach of the Los Angeles Dodgers for the 2016 season, serving under new manager Dave Roberts.
 Hyers was a member of Roberts' staff through the 2017 season.
 On November 4, 2017, Hyers was named hitting coach of the Boston Red Sox on the staff of new manager Alex Cora.
 Hyers served as hitting coach for the Red Sox through the 2021 season, including the team's 2018 championship.
 On November 1, 2021, Hyers declined the team's offer to return for the 2022 season.
 On November 10, 2021, he was named the hitting coach of the Texas Rangers.
+Hyers joined the Atlanta Braves in the same role on October 24, 2024.

+Personal life

+Hyers is the eldest of three sons of parents James and Brenda Hyers.
+Tim Hyers and his wife Kristin raised three children.